djradon/public-notes/prdct.rdf.md

 - Recommendation:
   - Use a custom datatype to label particular types of structured value that share a common lexical form.
 These values may be associated with a broad range of different properties.
 Processing applications may want to implement a common set of type conversions or display options for the values.
   - Use a sub-property in all other cases
+  - Note that these options aren't always mutually exclusive.
+It might be useful in some scenarios to have an explicit property for associating a general class of code, identifier, or other Literal Key with a resource, but also assign a specific datatype to the identifier as a cue for applications and reasoners

 ## Highlights